 DO trim off mats and other areas as needed

-Mats can be painful for your dog and can lead to skin irritation and infection.
-Tangles, meanwhile, can make it difficult for your dog to move freely and can cause discomfort.
+Mats and tangles can be uncomfortable for dogs, lead to skin irritation and make it difficult for your dog to move freely.
 Regular grooming will help to keep your German Shepherd’s coat healthy and free of mats and tangles.
-In addition, trimming off any excess hair will help to keep your dog cool in the summer months.
+Trim off any excess hair to keep your dog cool in the summer months.
 So don’t forget to give your German Shepherd a regular trim – it’s good for their health!

 DO groom more often during peak shedding times

 Shedding is a normal part of the hair growth cycle, and German Shepherds shed year-round.
 However, they shed more heavily twice a year, in the spring and fall.

 During these times, it’s important to groom your dog more often to help remove the loose hair.
 Brushing will also help to redistribute the natural oils in your dog’s skin, keeping the coat healthy and preventing excessive shedding.

 DO bathe them when necessary